OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ###### Triggering Universal Links

 Unlike custom URL schemes, unfortunately you cannot test Universal Links from Safari just by typing them in the search bar directly as this is not allowed by Apple.
-But you can test them anytime using other apps like the Notes app.
+But you can test them anytime using other apps like the Notes app:

+- open the Notes app and create a new note
+- write the links including the domain
+- leave the editing mode in the Notes app
+- long-press the links to open them

 > To do it from Safari you will have to find an existing link on a website that once you click it it will be recognized as a Universal Link.
 This can be a bit time consuming.

+Alternatively you can also use Frida for this, see the section "[Performing URL Requests](#Performing-URL-Requests)" for more details.

 ###### Identifying Valid Universal Links